 Choose options

-Delight in Sir William Marshal's Sword with Scabbard, 12th Century, Combat Sk-b
+Feast on Sir William Marshal's Sword with Scabbard, 12th Century, Category-B Combat

-Sir William Marshal's sword with scabbard, 12th century, combat sword, sk-b
+Sir William Marshal's sword with scabbard, 12th century, fighting sword, Category B

-The original of this sword belonged to Sir William Marshal, 1st Earl of Pembroke, one of England's most distinguished knights.
-He served the British Crown with loyalty and devotion under Henry II, Richard the Lionheart and Johann Ohneland.
-The sword is now in a British museum.
+The original of this sword belonged to Sir William Marshal, 1st Earl of Pembroke, one of England's foremost knights.
+He served the British crown with loyalty and devotion under Henry II, Richard the Lionheart, and Johann Ohneland.
+The sword now resides in a British museum.

 Our reconstruction is based on the original in great detail.
 It is a purely manual work.
-The forged and heat-treated cast iron crossguard and pommel convince with their simple elegance and functionality.
-The spring steel blade extends to the pommel, where it is riveted by hand.
+The forged and heat-treated cast iron crossguard and pommel impress with their simple elegance and functionality.
+The spring steel blade extends to the pommel, where it is hand-riveted.
 The handle is wrapped with a leather strap.
-The blade has a pronounced groove, which gives the sword great elasticity and at the same time lightness.
-It is oil-hardened to approx. 48 HRC.
-The blade edge is not sharpened.
-The sword comes with a very nice wooden leather scabbard with brass rings for attaching it to the sword belt.
+The blade has a pronounced groove, giving the sword great elasticity yet lightness.
+It is oil-hardened to approximately 48 HRC.
+The blade edge is unsharpened.
+The sword comes with a very attractive wooden leather scabbard with brass rings for attaching it to the sword belt.

-This is the battle ready version of this high medieval sword.
-The same sword is also available in a regular version: item no. 0116696918.
+This is the battle-ready version of this high medieval sword.
+The same sword is also available in a standard version: item no. 0116696918.

 Details: